 Additional disclosures and information regarding our privacy practices under state-specific privacy laws, including information about your rights, is available here.
 These state specific terms are incorporated into this Notice by reference.

 What Are Cookies?

-You may opt out of certain cookies, including interest based ads and ad personalization, by visiting here.
-Please note that this opt out does not apply to account based personalization.
+You may manage your cookie preferences and opt out of certain cookies on our Websites by visiting here.
+Please note that this opt out will not affect account based personalization.

-“Do Not Track” signals
+“Do Not Track” Signals

-Our services will only use such access to read, write, modify or control Gmail message bodies (including attachments), metadata, headers, and settings to provide a web email client that allows users to compose, send, read, and process emails and will not transfer this Gmail data to others unless doing so is necessary to provide and improve these features, comply with applicable law, or as part of a merger, acquisition, or sale of assets.
+Our Services will only use such access to read, write, modify, or control Gmail message bodies (including attachments), metadata, headers, and settings to provide a web email client that allows users to compose, send, read, and process emails and will not transfer this Gmail data to others unless doing so is necessary to provide and improve these features, comply with applicable law, or as part of a merger, acquisition, or sale of assets.

-Our services will not use Gmail data for serving advertisements.
+Our Services will not use Gmail data for serving advertisements.

-Our services will not allow humans to read your Google data unless we have your affirmative agreement for specific messages, doing so is necessary for security purposes such as investigating abuse, to comply with applicable law, or for our service’s internal operations and even then only when the data has been aggregated and anonymized.
+Our Services will not allow humans to read your Google data unless we have your affirmative agreement for specific messages, doing so is necessary for security purposes such as investigating abuse, to comply with applicable law, or for our Services’ internal operations and even then only when the data has been aggregated and anonymized.